meisben/easyEEZYbotARM/README.md

 3. Plotting of the (simulated) robot arm
 4. Plotting of the (simulated) workspace of the robot arm
 5. Communicating with a (arduino) microcontroller
 6. Using the (arduino) microcontroller to control the movement of the robot arm servo motors

-The program is organised as follows

-[HOLD]

 ## Overview